ijl/orjson/README.md

 ### float

-orjson serializes and deserializes floats with no loss of precision and consistent rounding.
+orjson serializes and deserializes double precision floats with no loss of precision and consistent rounding.
 The same behavior is observed in rapidjson, simplejson, and json. ujson is inaccurate in both serialization and deserialization, i.e., it modifies the data.

 `orjson.dumps()` serializes Nan, Infinity, and -Infinity, which are not compliant JSON, as `null`: